-So it has been 3 years 5 months and 26 days since the wreck I was in (as of this writing).
-I just call this 3.5 years to round up when talking with people now.
+It has been 5 years since the wreck I was in (as of this writing).

-So much has changed in that 3.5 years….and continues to.
-The time I have spent adjusting to living with that pain will I believe be lifelong.
+So much has changed in the last 5 years….and continues to.
+The time I have spent adjusting to living with chronic pain will I believe….. be lifelong.
 I have come to believe that pain is a lot like grief, just in a different form.
 Like grief, there are various stages (also much like grief).

 Grief Stages Denial, Anger, Bargaining, Depression, Acceptance